Is it better to have high or low expectations?

 But it felt personal.

-When you measure your success by other people’s reaction, you’re setting yourself up for failure.
+When you measure your success by other people’s reactions, you’re setting yourself up for failure.

 It wasn’t until I heard Malcolm Gladwell speak at a conference about “the courage to withstand naysayers” that my experience with being disliked changed.